-For purposes of the Solutions for Congested Corridors Program, projects meeting the "Efficient Land Use" co-benefit should support transportation-efficient land use principles such as:
+Confirming projects meeting the "Efficient Land Use" co-benefit should support transportation efficient land use principles such as: Infill development, and

-- Infill development, and - Mixed-use development with multimodal choices.
+Mixed-use development with multimodal choices.

-By integrating a greater mix of uses into congested corridors, efficient land use reduces vehicle-milestraveled and congestion by placing more individuals within walkable distance to daily or regular destinations, such as jobs, services, retail, or transit.
+By integrating a greater mix of uses into congested corridors, efficient land use reduces vehicle-miles-traveled and congestion by placing more individuals within walkable distance to daily or regular destinations, such as jobs, services, retail, or transit.